JensAdamczak/notes/content/posts/book_indian_act.md

 ---
-title: "21 things you may not know about the Indian Act"
+title: "Book: 21 things you may not know about the Indian Act"
 date: 2022-10-23T14:44:01-07:00
 books: ['History', 'Society']
 draft: false